Austria edges towards ending banking secrecy

 Fekter has campaigned to have tax talks include not just bank accounts, but also trusts and other investment vehicles designed to cloak investors’ identities.
 She has urged Britain and the United States to crack down on money laundering and “tax havens” in their own backyards.

 Most developed countries share information on taxpayers and depositors “on demand”.
-But since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behavior.
+But since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behaviour.